trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 I recommend to read [The Caveats of TCP_NODELAY](https://eklitzke.org/the-caveats-of-tcp-nodelay) and [Rethinking the TCP Nagle Algorithm](http://ccr.sigcomm.org/archive/2001/jan01/ccr-200101-mogul.pdf).
 These great papers describes very interesting topics about `TCP_NODELAY` and `TCP_NOPUSH`.

-`tcp_nodelay` is used for disabling Nagle's algorithm (and then send the data as soon as it’s available) which is one mechanism for improving TCP efficiency by reducing the number of small packets sent over the network.
+`tcp_nodelay` is used to manage Nagle's algorithm which is one mechanism for improving TCP efficiency by reducing the number of small packets sent over the network.
 If you set `tcp_nodelay on;`, NGINX adds the `TCP_NODELAY` options when opening a new socket.

   > The option only affects keep-alive connections.
 Otherwise there is 100ms delay when NGINX sends response tail in the last incomplete TCP packet.
 Additionally, it is enabled on SSL connections, for unbuffered proxying, and for WebSocket proxying.

-Maybe you should think about enabling Nagle's algorithm (`tcp_nodelay off;`) but it really depends on what is your specific workload and dominant traffic patterns on a service.
+Maybe you should think about enabling Nagle's algorithm (`tcp_nodelay off;`) but it really depends on what is your specific workload and dominant traffic patterns on a service. `tcp_nodelay on;` is more reasonable for the modern web, the whole delay business of TCP was reasonable for terminals.
 Typically LANs have less issues with traffic congestion as compared to the WANs.
 The Nagle algorithm is most effective if TCP/IP traffic is generated sporadically by user input, not by applications using stream oriented protocols like a HTTP traffic.

-So the recipe is simple:
+So, for me the recipe is simple:

 - small payloads
 - applications that require lower latency